Fishing so good you'll never want to leave Alaska...

 Sockeye Salmon / Red Salmon

-Sockeye salmon visit the Alagnak during the first week of July.
-These fish average from 5-10 pounds and each angler can catch 25-40 per day.
-They are a great fly-rod fish.
-The Alagnak gets between one-and-a-half and two million of these bright, chrome rockets each season.
+Sockeye salmon, averaging 5-10 pounds each, return to the Alagnak during the first week of July.
+The Alagnak averages two million of these bright, chrome rockets each season.

 These fish hug the gravel bars in 1 ½ – 3 feet of water as they march their way up stream.
 Sockeye are an intricate part of the Bristol Bay ecosystem.
 They are the major food source for all of the resident fish populations in the rivers.